nerab/paradeiser/VISION.md

 ### Record an interruption of the current pomodoro

-      $ pom interrupt --external Phone call from boss
+      $ par interrupt --external Phone call from boss
-      $ pom interrupt --internal "Couldn't stay away from Twitter"
+      $ par interrupt --internal "Couldn't stay away from Twitter"

 Remaining arguments, if present, will be added to the interrupt as annotation.
 If no pomodoro is active, the command will throw an error.

 ### Start a break

-      $ pom break [start] [--short | --long]
+      $ par break [start] [--short | --long]

 If there is an active pomodoro, an error message will be printed.
-The `start` command is optional and may be omitted (it's only there for symmetry with `pom break end`, see the section about `at`).
+The `start` command is optional and may be omitted (it's only there for symmetry with `par break finish`, see the section about `at`).

 By default the break will be five minutes long.
 After four pomodori within a day, the break will be 30 minutes long.
-This can be overridden with `--short` or `--long`, with an optional argument value that determines the lenght of the break in minutes (e.g. `pom break --short=10`).
+This can be overridden with `--short` or `--long`, with an optional argument value that determines the lenght of the break in minutes (e.g. `par break --short=10`).

 While there is a command to stop a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
 Either a new pomodoro is started, which will implicitely stop the break, or the break ends naturally because it is over.
 We do not track break time.

 ### Annotate a pomodoro

-      $ pom annotate This was intense, but I am happy about the work I finished.
+      $ par pomodoro annotate This was intense, but I am happy about the work I finished.

 The annotation will be added to the active or, if none is active, to the most recently finished or cancelled pomodoro.
 If no text is given, the annotation text is read from STDIN.